IVRASED/IVRASED/README.md

 Situation in bold are designed as more complex than other as they synthetise assembly step. [(example here)](/rsc/instruction_sheet_example/subsystem_synthesis.png)

 Instruction sheet example can be found [here.](/rsc/instruction_sheet_example)

+## Processed files
+File processing used is described in the paper and can be accessed [here.](/Preprocessing)